-Here is a short clip of Alicia from a forum on public safety she moderated.
-Invited participants were community leaders with "boots on the ground," including grassroots leaders from North Minneapolis involved in youth mentorship and violence prevention.
-Watch the full forum by Watch the full forum here.
+On 10/20 Alicia Gibson organized and moderated a LHENA public safety forum with Black community leaders from North Mpls with "boots on the ground" doing violence prevention.
+Watch the full forum here.
 Follow-up included the creation of a youth grant fund to support the work of the North Minneapolis leaders.

 On 8/10/20 OnSite Public Media Asked Alicia Gibson to talk about the tear down of affordable housing at 2003 Aldrich.
 Follow-up included organizing affected residents.